Room: 415 Social Work Building

 Current Curriculum Vitae

 Dr. Pritzker began her professional career as a policy advisor for the Virginia Secretary of Education and as an analyst for the Virginia General Assembly.
 With a front-line view of the policy-making process, she developed a passion for educating and empowering vulnerable populations to participate in – and influence – public policy development and implementation.
-Her scholarship investigates how youth become civically involved and on practice interventions to increase their engagement.
-Her research has focused on the impacts of interventions such as community-based participatory research, in the form of Photovoice, and service-learning on youth’s civic engagement, and she received a state-wide grant to evaluate service-learning programs in Texas.
+Her scholarship investigates how young people become civically involved and practice interventions to increase their empowerment and their engagement.
+Her research has focused on the impacts of interventions such as community-based participatory research, in the form of Photovoice, and service-learning on youth’s civic engagement.

 BA, History, University of Virginia, 1996